 Mason jars strapped onto boards, which are attached to the wall.
 You’d have to be careful watering these, since there is no drainage.
 Less is more.
 Shallow rooted plants would do well here, or herbs that you harvest frequently.

 Three statues have plants for hair.
 So creative!

 An old metal toolbox (didn’t everyone’s dad have one of these?!) gets a fresh coat of paint before being upcycled into a portable planter.
 This is one instance where you might want to line it with plastic.
 If the metal is rusty, it can kill your plants.

-Check my container gardens Pinterest board for more inspiration.
-And happy organic, creative, fun gardening!
+Check out the BuildDirect Outdoor Living Pinterest board for more inspiration.
+And happy organic, creative, fun container gardening!